partrickJhonson/beef/Information-Gathering.md

 ## Browser fingerprinting

-When a browser is hooked, BeEF automatically gather several pieces of information on the hooked browser :
+When a browser is hooked, BeEF will automatically gather several pieces of information on the hooked browser :

 * Browser name and version
 * Browser User Agent